-As a general rule, Service Experts’ NATE-certified service technicians recommend checking your filter monthly, especially during the winter season.
+As a general rule, Service Experts’ ACE-certified service technicians recommend checking your filter monthly, especially during the winter season.
 If the filter is dirty, you should replace it.
 Additionally, if you have pets in your home, look at switching out your filter more often as a result of pet dander.
 And if you have someone in the home that suffers from allergies or asthma, replacing your air filter more often will help to ease those symptoms.
 At a minimum, you should change the filter every three months.

 Changing out your air filter is a relatively simple job that many homeowners choose to handle on their own.
 In many cases, the difficulty comes in realizing the importance of the task and making it a priority.

 Here are general guidelines to use when you encounter a dirty air filter that needs to be replaced:

 - Determine what size air filter is the appropriate fit for your unit and purchase the filter (available at home stores, hardware stores and local HVAC contractors).